MeasureTransport/MParT/docs/source/installation.rst

      -DMPART_PYTHON=OFF                                \
      -DMPART_MATLAB=OFF                                \
      -DMPART_JULIA=OFF                                 \
+     -DMPART_ARCHIVE=OFF
    ..

-MParT is built on Kokkos, which provides a single interface to many different multithreading capabilities like pthreads, OpenMP, CUDA, and OpenCL.
+MParT is built on Kokkos, which provides a single interface to many different multithreading capabilities like threads, OpenMP, CUDA, and OpenCL.
 A list of available backends can be found on the [Kokkos wiki](https://github.com/kokkos/kokkos/blob/master/BUILD.md#device-backends).
-The `Kokkos_ENABLE_THREADS` option in the CMake configuration above can be changed to reflect different choices in device backends.
-The OSX-provided clang compiler does not support OpenMP, so `PTHREAD` is a natural choice for CPU-based multithreading on OSX.
+The :code:`Kokkos_ENABLE_THREADS` option in the CMake configuration above can be changed to reflect different choices in device backends.
+The OSX-provided clang compiler does not support OpenMP, so :code:`THREADS` is a natural choice for CPU-based multithreading on OSX.
 However, you may find that OpenMP has slightly better performance with other compilers and operating systems.

 Tests
 ---------